top of page

 Palestinian Heritage

-Widespread Built Heritage in Palestine is assumed as key example of a complex ecosystem of cultural built sites at the territorial scale, undergoing to an obsolescence of heritage relevance under the impact of geo-political clusters’ compression.
+Widespread Palestinian built heritage stands as a key example of a complex ecosystem of cultural sites at the territorial scale, currently experiencing a gradual obsolescence of heritage relevance due to the compression caused by geopolitical clusters.

-From 1960s, territorial densification has conditioned an unstable relationship between pre-existent Built Heritage and developing policies.
-Architecture has assumed a “deformed” aspect into the traditional landscape, causing the loss of its multi-attribute values.
-The tradition of rural sites and community architecture has been substituted with contemporary architectures of poor formal and constructive quality, within the lack of a value-based classification and without the technical update of territorial maps.
+Since the 1960s, territorial densification has fostered an unstable relationship between pre-existing built heritage and emerging development policies.
+Architecture has assumed a “deformed” appearance within the traditional landscape, resulting in the loss of its multi-attribute values.
+The vernacular tradition of rural settlements and community architecture has increasingly been replaced by contemporary constructions of poor formal and structural quality, developed in the absence of value-based classifications and without the technical updating of territorial maps.

 DJI_0980_edited_edited.jpg